 The Board of Directors is the first level of decision making for the party.
 Its members oversee administration of party affaires, implementation of decisions made by members during proceedings and adherence to the party’s governing rules on behalf of employees, officials and activists.
 Local Borough Association’s (ALA’s) are represented by the board.

 Before his election as the Plateau-Mont-Royal’s borough mayor in 2009, Luc Ferrandez was a consultant in change management for 10 years.
 He has a post graduate diploma in Political Sciences from the Écoles des hautes études en sciences sociales in Paris, and has also earned first both a Master’s and a Bachelor’s degree in Political Science from the Université du Québec à Montréal.
 He became Projet Montréal’s interim leader on October 27th 2014.
 Email him.

 Michel Camus is an epidemiologist and associate professor for the Environmental and Occupational Health department of Université de Montréal, holding a M.Sc. and a Ph.D. in epidemiology and biostatistics from McGill University as well as an MBA from the Université de Montréal.
-A member of Projet Montréal since its inception, Michel Camus is a passionate activist for the party since its last electoral campaign.
+A member of Projet Montréal since its inception, Michel Camus is a passionate activist for the party since 2009.
 Email him.

 Vice President of the Political Commission

 Christine Gosselin is involved with Projet Montréal to promote the party’s guiding principles that have made it a important force on the municipal scene since 2009.
 Borough councillor in the Plateau-Mont-Royal since November 2013, she has also worked as a political attaché and chief of staff.
 With a degree in literature, she has worked as a teacher, translator, and head of her own small business.
 She is proud of Montreal and its many livable neighbourhoods.
 Email her.

 Vice President of the Mobilization, Organization and Training Commission